 The Company has established relationships with a group of scientific advisors with expertise in the fields of dermatology, drug delivery and skin care.
 The Company's scientific advisors consult with management and key scientific employees of the Company to assist the Company in identifying scientific and product development opportunities, to review the progress of the Company's specific projects, and to recruit and evaluate the Company's scientific staff.
-The nature, scope and frequency of consultations between the Company and each scientific advisor varies depending upon the Company's current activities, the need for specific assistance and the individual scientific advisors, all of the advisors have substantial commitments to third parties and are able to devote only a small portion of their time to the business of the Company.
+The nature, scope and frequency of consultations between the Company and each scientific advisor varies depending upon the Company's current activities, the need for specific assistance and the individual scientific advisor.
+Although the Company expects to receive guidance from its scientific advisors, all of the advisors have substantial commitments to third parties and are able to devote only a small portion of their time to the business of the Company.